 - They could have just one class of stock.

 How significant was the creation of subchapter S?
 Consider that in 1958, the top income tax rate was 52 percent for corporations and 91 percent for individuals.
 That means dividends paid by a C corporation to a high-income shareholder faced an effective tax rate of 96 percent!
 Even a shareholder with median family income faced an effective federal tax of more than 60 percent.

 Creation of the S corporation was a huge step forward in eliminating a devastating double tax and encouraging small and family business creation in the United States.
 Reducing an oppressive level of tax was an essential part of the legislation.
 As the Finance Committee noted at the time of passage, “permitting shareholders to report their proportionate share of the corporate income, in lieu of a corporate tax, will be a substantial aid to small business.”

 Over a half century later, S corporations are the most popular corporate structure in America.
-The IRS estimates that there were 4.6 million S corporation owners in the United States in 2014 – over twice the number of C corporations.
+The IRS estimates that there are more than 5 million S corporations in the United States – three times the number of C corporations.
 Small businesses are the cornerstone of the American economy, and S corporations are the cornerstone of America’s small business community.

 But while the S corporation community grew and evolved, the rules governing S corporations remained largely the same.
 The number of shareholders is still limited, an S corporation may have only a single class of stock, and the rules still limit who or what may own shares in an S corporation.